Leftium/multi-launch/README.md

-# MultiSearch
+# MultiLaunch

-[MultiSearch](https://m.leftium.com) makes it convenient to use multiple search sites from the same text box.
+[MultiLaunch](https://m.leftium.com) makes it convenient to use multiple search sites from the same text box.
 (With a focus on living in Korea.)

 How to use: https://m.leftium.com/doc